-&lt;sup>17We adopt the same functional form of externality as in Ljungqvist and Uhlig (2000).
+14We adopt the same functional form of externality as in Ljungqvist and Uhlig (2000).
 This functional form features non-homotheticity that might have heterogeneous effects across agents.
-To gauge the extent to which our results are driven by non-homotheticity, we also conducted the same set of quantitative analyses with a functional form that does not feature non-homotheticity: $\phi(n) \log(h'^{1-\chi} \bar{h}'^{\chi})$ , as in Abel (1990).
-Our quantitative results-including those in Section 4.1 on level effects-are quite robust with respect to this change, implying that our findings are not mainly driven by non-homotheticity per se.
+To gauge the extent to which our results are driven by non-homotheticity, we also conducted the same set of quantitative analyses with a functional form that does not feature non-homotheticity: $\phi(n) \log(h'^{1-\chi}\bar{h}'^{\chi})$, as in Abel (1990).
+Our quantitative results are quite robust with respect to this change, implying that our findings are not mainly driven by non-homotheticity per se.